paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-055-national-environmental-policy.md

 #### Codification
 Section was enacted as part of the Fixing America’s Surface Transportation Act, also known as the FAST Act, and not as part of the National Environmental Policy Act of 1969 which comprises this chapter.

+#### Amendments
+2021—Subsec. (a).
+Pub.
+L. 117–58 added subsec. (a) and struck out former subsec. (a) which required, for a period of 10 years beginning on Dec.
+4, 2015, Executive Director to submit annual reports to Congress on progress accomplished under this subchapter during previous fiscal year.

 <a id="section-4370m-9"></a>
 ## § 4370m–9.
 Funding for governance, oversight, and processing of environmental reviews and permits
-**(a) In general** The heads of agencies listed in [section 4370m–1(b)(2)(B) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section4370m–1/b/2/B&num=0&edition=prelim), with the guidance of the Director of the Office of Management and Budget and in consultation with the Executive Director, may, after public notice and opportunity for comment, issue regulations establishing a fee structure for project proponents to reimburse the United States for reasonable costs incurred in conducting environmental reviews and authorizations for covered projects.
+**(a) In general** For the purpose of carrying out this subchapter, the Executive Director, in consultation with the heads of the agencies listed in [section 4370m–1(b)(2)(B) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section4370m–1/b/2/B&num=0&edition=prelim) and with the guidance of the Director of the Office of Management and Budget, may, after public notice and opportunity for comment, issue regulations establishing a fee structure for sponsors of covered projects to reimburse the United States for reasonable costs incurred in conducting environmental reviews and authorizations for covered projects.

-**(b) Reasonable costs** As used in this section, the term “reasonable costs” shall include costs to implement the requirements and authorities required under sections 4370m–1 and 4370m–2 of this title, including the costs to agencies and the costs of operating the Council.
+**(b) Reasonable costs** As used in this section, the term “reasonable costs” shall include costs to implement the requirements and authorities required under sections 4370m–1 through 4370m–7 of this title, including the costs to agencies and the costs of operating the Council.

 **(c) Fee structure** The fee structure established under subsection (a) shall—